TOKUSETSU SUIJOKI-BOKAN!

 10 November 1941:

-Nagasaki.
-Begins conversion to a specially installed transport ship at Mitsubishi Heavy Industries' shipyard.
+Begins conversion to an auxiliary transport at Mitsubishi Heavy Industries' shipyard.
 Rerated as a converted transport (misc) in the Sasebo Naval District.

 24 November 1941: